 All the PSR Tutorial MP3 songs have been normalized to a common volume level.
 This means that you do not have to continually adjust your speakers for songs that are too loud or too soft.

 All of our MP3 filenames reflect the name of the song.
 Appended to each song name are additional characters that provide additional information about the performance.
 For example, the filename "Away In A Manger_v-MHT4.mp3" is the song Away In A Manger.
 The appended code (_v-MHT4) means the song includes a vocal by Mike Hackworth (MH) performed on the Tyros4 (T4).
 Similarly, "Christmas Epic_c-RVT4.mp3" is an original composition (_c) by Ryszard Bieszczad (RV) performed on his Tyros4 (T4).
 Song titles are followed by "_c" if the song is an original composition by the performer.
 If the song includes a vocal, :_v" is appended.
 The 5 or 6 characters "-PPPKK" provides a 2 (or 3) letter abbreviation for the performer and a 2-letter abbreviation for the keyboard.

 Most PCs provide software to play MP3s.
-Double-clicking on any song is likely to launch that software and play the song.
-However, your PC may also include a music database program, such as iTunes, and all of the MP3s can be loaded into your music database program.
-Each song includes song data indicating the performer and the keyboard used.
+Download the MP3 to your computer.
+Double-clicking on the MP3 file is then likely to launch your PC software and play the song.
+Your PC may also include a music database program, such as iTunes, and all of the MP3s can be loaded into your music database program.

 Yamaha arranger keyboards from the PSR-S910 onward are able to play back WAV and MP3 audio files.
 Consult your keyboard manual for detailed instructions on how to load and play an MP3 file in your keyboard.